sitano/sitano.github.io/_posts/2015-10-06-abt-consul-outage.md

 In the situation of the outage you will want to find out in what state your cluster is.
 It can be done through looking across your _serf_ and _raft_ peers list.

-* `raft/peers.json` contains current known _raft_ peers set - literally the nodes that
+* `raft/peers.json` contains currently known _raft_ peers set - literally the nodes that
   take part in the quorum and consensus.

 * `serf/*.snapshot` contains journal of _serf_ protocol progressing through time.
 You